duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 ## `hacker_newz.js`

 Let's open up `hacker_newz.js`.
-Navigate using the Codio file tree on the left, and double click on the file, in the `zeroclickinfo-spice/share/spice/hacker_newz/` directory.
+Navigate using the Codio file tree on the left, and click on the file in the `zeroclickinfo-spice/share/spice/hacker_newz/` directory.
 It, too, will be full of comments and sample code we can change as we please.

 ### JavaScript Formalities